 The main reason why I decided to write a separate post is because, when you go to Zemun, it feels like being in a completely different place.
 The last time I was there it was over 30 years ago, when I lived in Belgrade.
 But even then, I only passed through Zemun, without ever visiting its historical centre.
-Back then, I remember Zemun as a grim suburb of Belgrade, with buildings in a bad state, a typical reflection of the communist era.
+Back then, I remember it as a grim suburb of Belgrade, with buildings in a bad state, a typical reflection of the communist era.

 HOW TO GET TO ZEMUN?

-Once the bus crosses the Sava river, the New Belgrade boulevards are wide and rarely congested, thus the journey is normally fast.
+Once the bus crosses the Sava river, New Belgrade boulevards are wide and rarely congested, thus the journey is normally fast.

 But, if the weather is good and if you have time, I suggest that you walk.
 Perhaps, you can walk there and take the bus back, like I did, or you can do the opposite.